marcorinck/ngStart/README.md

 ##Features

 This project is a skeleton to use for new angular projects.
-It works out of the box without changes and contains all the boiler plate code to setup a new project.
+It works out of the box without changes and contains all the boiler plate code to setup a new project and two example pages.
 It contains hooks for your production code, unit tests, deployment, module loading and much more.

 The following libraries are used: